lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ?set check?
 ?tuple check?

-# definitions of criteria in tests
+# Definitions of Criteria in Tests

 ## Empirical Tests for Voting Systems